Holly Mak (she/her)

 I feel safe, respected and supported each session.

-Holly has given me tools to cope with anxiety, panic attacks and perfectionistic tendencies.”
+Holly has shared valuable tools to cope with anxiety, panic attacks and perfectionistic tendencies.”

 “I thank Holly deeply for how she’s become a friendly voice in my head that reminds me to think differently when things don’t happen the way I want.

-Holly helped me understand that counselling is not about achieving an outcome, but a process … You may not know it at first, but you would gradually come to learn how you’ve grown.”
+Holly helped me understand that counselling is not about achieving an outcome, but a process … You may not know it at first, but you would gradually come to discover how you’ve grown.”

 Phoebe (Singapore)